rur/treetop/README.markdown

           <div id="nav">...</div>
       </template>

-A [Treetop Client Library](https://github.com/rur/treetop-client) is used to issue these XHR requests and apply the template to the DOM.
+There are many ways that this can improve user experience <sup>[docs needed]</sup>.
+A [Treetop Client Library](https://github.com/rur/treetop-client) is available to manage these requests using XHR.
+It applies templates to the DOM with a very simple find and replace mechanism.

-## Example

-A very basic example can be run from this repo (still needs some work!)

-    $ go run example/

-Tip.
-Activate your network tab to observe what's going on.

-### Other Examples
+### Protocol Examples:

-- [Todo \*Without\* MVC](https://github.com/rur/todowithoutmvc) - Treetop implementation of [TodoMVC](http://todomvc.com) app.
+- [Todo \*Without\* MVC](https://github.com/rur/todowithoutmvc) - Treetop implementation of [TodoMVC](http://todomvc.com) app using the template protocol.

+## Template Executor

+The 'Executor' is responsible for loading and configuring the templates.
+It create a [HTTP Handler](https://golang.org/pkg/net/http/#Handler) which will manage the plumbing to serve requests between loading data and executing templates.
+You can implement your own template loader <sup>[docs needed]</sup>, the following are provided:
+- `FileExecutor` - load template files using os.Open
+- `FileSytemExecutor` - loads templates from a supplied http.FileSystem instance
+- `StringExecutor` - treat the view template property as an inline template string
+- `KeyedStringExecutor` - treat the view template property is key into a template map
+- `DeveloperExecutor` - force per request template parsing

 ## View Handlers

-View handlers load data for their corresponding template.
-Just as nested templates are embedded in their parent, nested template data is embedded in the data of it's parent.
-For example,
+View handlers load data for a corresponding Go template.
+Just as nested templates are embedded in their parent, nested handler data is embedded in the data of it's parent.
+Example of a child handler passing data _back_ to the parent,

     func ParentHandler(rsp treetop.Response, req *http.Request) interface{} {
         return struct {